 Cash collateral may be invested by the Fund in a privately offered registered investment company advised by Manulife IM (US) that is part of the same group of investment companies as the Fund and that is offered exclusively to funds in the same group of investment companies.
 Investment of cash collateral offers the opportunity for the Fund to profit from income earned by this collateral pool, but also the risk of loss, should the value of the Fund's shares in the collateral pool decrease below their initial value.

-The following table details the amounts of income and fees/compensation related to the Fund's securities lending activities during the fiscal period ended August 31, 2019.
+The Fund did not participate in securities lending activities during the fiscal year ended August 31, 2020.